jshan2017/everywiki-flask/readme.md

 # Summary of documents.db structure.
 1. Every Document is stored in only one table named "wiki"
 2. Each row represents each version of the document.
-3. The first column:title:text reperesents title of the document which must be in Korean.
+3. The first column:title:text reperesents title of the document in the form of title-JSONobject.
 4. The second column:time:integer represents time(format : Unix Time) of the version.
 5. The third column:article:text represents string converted form of contents-JSONArray.
 6. Each content of the contents-JSONArray should be aligned in order of text flow.
+# Sample of title-JSONObject
+    {
+        "ko": "축구",
+        "zh": "足球",
+        "es": "fútbol",
+        "en": "soccer",

+        ..

+        "de": "Fußball"

+    }
 # Sample of contents-JSONArray
     [
         {